 Bachelor’s Degree Starting Salary

-The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in food, nutrition and related services made a median starting salary of $30,150 per year.
+Data from the U.S. Department of Education shows that food, nutrition and related services students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $30,150 per year.
 During this timeframe, most salaries fell between $27,225 (25th percentile) and $31,550 (75th percentile).

 Salaries According to BLS